After years of experimentation, a key question comes to the forefront in 2026:

 -

-According to Deloitte, companies report up to a 10–20% increase in sales when AI is used productively in sales.*
+According to Deloitte, companies report revenue increases of up to 10–20% when AI is used productively in sales.*

 The bottleneck is rarely the technology.